-Half a century after the founding of the outdoor clothing brand Patagonia, the company is becoming “of itself” and Earth.
+Half a century after the founding of the outdoor clothing brand Patagonia, the company is becoming “self-owned” with Earth as its only shareholder

-Instead of selling the company or taking it public, ownership is now managed by a trust and a foundation.
+Instead of selling the company or taking it public, Patagonia’s management decided that ownership will, of now, be managed by a trust and a foundation.
 The trust secures the company’s values and independence, and the foundation ensures that profits (about $100 million a year) are used to combat climate change.

 “Another option was to take the company public.
 What a disaster that would have been.” – Yvon Chouinard